yrashk/es4j/docs/core_concepts/layout.md

 Inheritance can also be used to build hierarchies that share fragments of their layout.
 In fact, it is even possible to use interfaces to create layouts.

-Note: Since Eventchain requires the use of accessors, using code generation tools like Lombok is advisable.
-In fact, most of Eventchain's documentation will be using Lombok annotations for brevity.
+Note: Since Eventsourcing requires the use of accessors, using code generation tools like Lombok is advisable.
+In fact, most of Eventsourcing's documentation will be using Lombok annotations for brevity.

 ## Hash